Great British Railways HQ – You Voted for Doncaster!

 Given Doncaster’s historic links with the railways dating back to the 1850s and as the birthplace of the Mallard and Flying Scotsman, its central position on the East Coast Main Line and its air, rail and road links, the city considers that it is ideally placed to host the headquarters of GBR.

-In addition, Doncaster is arguing that basing the HQ in the town will bring benefits throughout South Yorkshire and to neighbouring areas as it will further underline the strength of the rail industry cluster in the region.
+In addition, Doncaster is arguing that basing the HQ in the city will bring benefits throughout South Yorkshire and to neighbouring areas as it will further underline the strength of the rail industry cluster in the region.
 This will help to attract further investment and create more jobs directly and through the supply chain required to support the cluster.
 Through this, and by directly creating highly qualified and high wage jobs on its own, having the HQ will contribute to the levelling up of the region.

 The competition will consist of four stages that will enable GBR to find the most suitable candidate for the national headquarters.

 Stage 1 – Expression of Interest deadline: 16 March 2022

 Stage 3 – Ministerial visits to shortlisted places and a public vote: July/August 2022

-Stage 4 – Headquarters’ location announced: Summer 2022
+Stage 4 – Headquarters location announced: Autumn 2022

 The Government has said that the future home of the GBR HQ must meet strict criteria and demonstrate this as part of the bid.
 These are: